DjangoForAll/Django-Course/Level_02/9_introduction_to_OOP/Content/Readme.md

 constructors are used to initialize an object, In the earlier example we created a person object and assigned it to a variable called john, but the value of the attribute name was not changed, it was just a default value.
 Constructors can receive arguments and change attributes of the object during initialization.

-In python, constructor methods are called magic methods or dunder methods.
+In Python, constructor methods are called magic methods or dunder methods.
 They are prefixed and suffixed with two underscores ( since devs could not pronounce the double underscores each time they started to call it dunder methods or double underscore methods ), The constructor is called a magic method because we don't call it manually, it is called automatically when an object is created.
-The constructor in python is called \_\_init\_\_.
+The constructor in Python is called \_\_init\_\_.

 ```python
 class Person: